 - 2 bay leaves

-- 2 to 4 tablespoons port or Madeira wine (adjust to your preference; I have made it with both 2 and 4 tablespoons, and prefer the lesser amount, but both are delicious!)
+- 2 to 4 tablespoons port or Madeira wine (adjust to your sweetness preference)

 - 6 cups beef broth or stock preferably homemade, heated